gjaldon/gjaldon-blog/source/articles/2015-05-21-using-json-type-in-ecto.html.markdown

 of `type/1` in `MyApp.JSON` to `:jsonb` and you're good to go.
 The `MyApp.JSONExtension` already extends `Postgrex` to support the `:jsonb` data type.

-Feel free to follow me on Twitter for more articles on Phoenix, Ecto and anything web development with Elixir.

 ##### References: